SanjeevaRDodlapati/QeMLflow/.archive/archive/development/FINAL_REORGANIZATION_ACHIEVEMENT.md

 ## 🎉 Mission Accomplished!

-**ChemML is now ready for production use with a clean, professional, and user-friendly codebase that will serve the computational chemistry community excellently.**
+**QeMLflow is now ready for production use with a clean, professional, and user-friendly codebase that will serve the computational chemistry community excellently.**

-*Reorganization completed by: ChemML Enhancement System* *Date: June 14, 2025*
+*Reorganization completed by: QeMLflow Enhancement System* *Date: June 14, 2025*
 *Duration: Single session*
 *Result: Complete success* ✅